Shamanic Healing Workshops:

 This training is offered on four three-day weekends that occur over a two-year period.
 Application and strong journeying skills are required to qualify.
 This training provides a deep examination of Celtic life through a shamanic lens.
 We will mine and investigate Celtic lore and cosmology, seasonal ritual and celebration; the Celts’ reverence for their homeland and the natural world, their dedication to tribal responsibility and a virtuous life; and their powerful and poetic healing and spiritual practices.
 Self-study and healing is emphasized as well as honing skills to work in the aid of others.
 Self-study will include, but is not limited to, shapeshifting, dismemberment, death without dying, protection of power, and emotional clearing (alchemy).
 Skills training will entail curse unraveling, depossession, extraction healing, psychopomp, power and soul retrieval.
 We will explore the impact of time and place through the exploration of karmic, ancestral and ethnic or historical influences to human experience and suffering.
 We will also visit various timeless realms within the Otherworld, such as the faery kingdoms, the mystic sea, and the land of the dead.
 Lecture and journey time will be reinforced by a number of rituals, creative exercises and healing ceremonies.

-April, 2019–October, 2020 at Pumpkin Hollow Retreat Center in Craryville, NY (Now accepting applications.)
+April, 2019–October, 2020 at Pumpkin Hollow Retreat Center in Craryville, NY (This program is full.)